 The disruption of the earth’s climate is one of the greatest challenges facing our society.
-Greenhouse gas emissions are continuing to increase, as evidenced by a recent Global Carbon Project report finding that in 2019, despite impressive progress with clean energy, global fossil fuel emissions had increased for the third straight year.
-And these emissions are already having dramatic impacts.
+Greenhouse gas emissions are continuing to increase, as evidenced by a Global Carbon Project report finding that in 2019, despite impressive progress with clean energy, global fossil fuel emissions had increased for the third straight year.
+While behavioral changes related to COVID-19 caused a small drop in emissions, without structural changes, a rebound in emissions is almost certain.

+These emissions are already having dramatic impacts.
 Sea levels are rising.
 Animal and plant species are rapidly going extinct.
 Natural phenomena like hurricanes and forest fires are becoming increasingly more violent.
 And the impacts of greenhouse gas emissions are not spread evenly.
 Those who have contributed the least to the problem – the poorest communities around the world and the generations to come – will experience the greatest impacts.

 A significant part of the responsibility for the world’s greenhouse gas emissions rests with a small number of resource extraction companies.
 For example, a 2017 study by the nonprofit CDP shows that nearly two thirds of greenhouse gases added to the environment since the Industrial Revolution can be traced back to just 90 fossil fuel companies.

 In July 2020, NWC released a report detailing widespread deception by fossil fuel executives regarding the financial risks of climate change.
 The report describes why deception about companies’ preparedness for climate change risks represents a ticking time bomb that, if not addressed, could contribute to worldwide economic devastation.
 This is where whistleblowers come in.

 The report, entitled Exposing a Ticking Time Bomb: How Fossil Fuel Industry Fraud is Setting Us Up for a Financial Implosion – and What Whistleblowers Can Do About It, calls for collaborative investigations by whistleblowers and law enforcement authorities of likely securities fraud violations.